 3.1.1.
-Processes contributing to wound closure
+Processes contributing to dermal closure

 The main delay in healing in diabetics is closure of the dermis.
-From the data in Fig. 2 healing is tracked by movement of the dermal and epidermal edges.
-Movement of the dermal edge is due to addition of dermal tissue and contraction by fibroblasts, however, this separation of processes is not measurable by the data.
-The model variables for dermal healing, $A_s$ and $A_d$ , give an indication of the contribution to dermal healing by growth and contraction.
+From the data in Fig. 2 healing is tracked by movement of the dermal and epidermal edges, the latter being an indication of healing by granulation.
+Movement of the dermal edge is due to addition of dermal tissue and contraction by fibroblast cells, however, this separation of processes is not measurable by the data.
+The model variables for dermal healing, A_s and A_d , give an indication of the contribution to dermal healing by growth and contraction.
 Fig. 9 shows which area differences between the model solutions represent the contribution by area of new tissue for each process.
-The contribution of the individual processes measured by the best fit curves of the model for each day is given in Fig. 10.
+The contribution of the individual processes measured by the best fit curves of the model for each day are given in Fig. 10.

-By comparing the breakdown of processes at wound closure (defined by the data at day 14 in the non-diabetic wounds and day 33 in the diabetic wounds) we observe that the percentage healed by re-epithelialisation is much greater in the diabetic wound (approximately 30% in comparison to 10%).
-This large amount of granulation tissue in the dermal gap could result in severe scarring.
+By comparing the breakdown of processes at wound closure (defined by the data at day 14 in the non-diabetic wounds and day 33 in the diabetic wounds) we observe that the percentage healed by granulation tissue is much greater in the diabetic wound (approximately 30% in comparison to 10%).
+This large amount of granulation tissue could result in severe scarring.
 Also, the diabetic wounds experience more contraction relative to dermal growth (10% and 60%) than the non-diabetic wounds (2% and 90%).
-In Section 3 we found that the contraction parameter ( $\alpha$ ) was lower in the diabetic wounds (see Table 1), therefore the diabetic tissue is less contractile than the nondiabetic tissue.
-However, the reduction in dermal growth in the diabetic wounds is more marked than the reduction in contraction (see Table 1), so that a greater proportion of the diabetic wounds is healed by contraction than in the non-diabetic wounds.
-Further, the proportion of the diabetic wounds healed by dermal growth is only 60% whereas it is almost 90% in the non-diabetic wounds.
+In Sect.
+3 we found that the contraction parameter (α) was